BodenmillerGroup/spellmatch/docs/usage/index.md

 Spellmatch requires pairs of source data and target data, where source/target data consist of:

-- 2D cell masks (TIFF files of any data type)
+- Cell masks (TIFF files of any data type)
-- 2D single- or multichannel images (TIFF files of any data type, optional)
+- Single- or multichannel images (TIFF files of any data type, optional)
 - For multichannel images: panel with channel information (CSV files, in channel order)
   Column headers: `name` (channel name, unique), `keep` (`0` or `1`, optional)

-Images and corresponding masks have to match in size.
+Images and corresponding cell masks have to match in size.
 For multichannel images, the number of rows in the panel (exluding column headers) has to match the number of image channels.
-Images and masks are matched by filename (alphabetical order).
+Images and cell masks are matched by filename (alphabetical order).

 Source and target data are matched by filename (alphabetical order).
-Source and target images/masks do not have to have the same size, scale (pixel size), or number of channels.
+Source and target images/cell masks do not have to have the same size, scale (pixel size), or number of channels.
 Source panel and target panel can share channels, but do not have to.

 ## Tasks